 With donor restrictions - as of December 31, 2022 and 2021 net assets with donor restrictions totaled \$2,352,300 and \$2,097,200 respectively.
 These balances represent amounts restricted by donors for specific activities of the Institute or to be used at some future date.
-The Institute records contributions as net assets with donor restrictions if they are received with donor stipulations that limit their use either through purpose or time restrictions.
-When a donor restriction expires, that is, when a time restriction ends or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported on the consolidated statements of activities as net assets released from restrictions.
+The Institute records contributions as net assets with donor restrictions if they are received with donor stipulations that limit their use either through purpose or time restriction ends or a purpose restriction expires, that is, when a time restrictions and reported on the consolidated statements of activities as net assets released from restrictions.
 However, when restrictions on donor-restricted contributions and investment returns are met in the same accounting period, such amounts are reported as part of net assets without donor restrictions.